mirage/mirage-www/tmpl/wiki/deployment.md

 repository.

-This all works by installing a fresh MirageOS installation for each change committed to the website, and rebuilding the entire website kernel from scratch (a process that takes around 5-7 minutes without any parallel building).
+This all works by installing a fresh MirageOS installation for each change committed to the website, and rebuilding the entire website unikernel from scratch (a process that takes around 5-7 minutes without any parallel building).
 We use the free [Travis Continuous Integration](http://travis-ci.org) for automating all of this, so that we don't need to host any servers to go from pull request